 - Your register will need to show when the assistant is working.
 It will also need to show how ratios are shared between the adults when on and off the premises.
 A key person system should be in place, each key person should be responsible for their own observations.
 Consider EYFS Welfare Requirements 3.27, 3.28 and 3.29

 - You should think about how you handle your planning when working with assistants - how do they know what each child’s individual learning is?
 Are you likely to need a planning meeting?
 How would this be managed?

 - Don’t forget the ratio numbers for childminders section 3.41, 3.42 and3.4 3.
 And don’t forget to think about the space requirements under Premises for each child on EYFS Welfare Requirements3.57, 3.58, 3.59, 3.60, 3.61, 3.62 and 3.63.

-- Link to Ofsted Disclosure and Barring Service checks factsheet
+- Download Ofsted Disclosure and Barring Service checks factsheet

-There is alot to think about when taking on an assitant so at Childminding UK we have produced a useful Guide to working with assistants (including supervisions and appraisals) which contains sample proformas to help you to record inductions, supervisions and appraisals as well as prompts to ensure you are meeting all your legal requirements.
+There is a lot to think about when taking on an assistant so at Childminding UK we have produced a useful Guide to working with assistants (including supervisions and appraisals) which contains sample proformas to help you to record inductions, supervisions and appraisals as well as prompts to ensure you are meeting all your legal requirements.